vaxp/.github/profile/README.md

 ## ⚠️ Note

-## **Dark Lunaris** is in its early development stage.
+## **VAXP** is in its early development stage.
 Massive libraries and frameworks are under construction.
 Follow us to stay ahead in the digital arms race.